Interface Definitions - C++

 /**

-* @brief query the tsfile by the path list, start time and end time
+* @brief Queries the TsFile by path list, start time, and end time.

 *